kbingham/libcamera/Documentation/guides/pipeline-handler.rst

   image streams along with the metadata describing the processing steps which have been applied to generate the output frames.

-- Camera Sensor: digital component that integrates an image sensor with control electronics and usually a lens.
+- Camera Sensor: Digital components that integrate an image sensor with control electronics and usually a lens.
 It interfaces to the SoC image receiver ports and is programmed to produce images in a format and size suitable for the current system configuration.
 Complex camera modules can integrate on-board ISP or DSP chips and process images before delivering them to the system.
-Most systems with a dedicated ISP processor usually integrate camera sensors which produce images in Raw Bayer format and defer processing to it.
+Most systems with a dedicated ISP processor will usually integrate camera sensors which produce images in Raw Bayer format and defer processing to it.

 It is responsibility of the pipeline handler to interface with these (and possibly other) components of the system and implement the following